GingerGraham/KnowledgeBase/KnowledgeBase/HardwareSpecific/RaspberryPi/Ubuntu-POE-Hat-Fan.md

 # Ubuntu 20.04 Raspberry Pi PoE+ Hat Fan

 By default the PoE+ Hat is only supported in Raspian.
+Ubuntu server may not start the fan correctly without configuration.

 Running Ubuntu server may result in the fan not starting and temperatures becoming critical on the Raspberry Pi CPU.

 ## Boot Firmware User Config